Ethical Consumer is more than just the UK's leading ethical and environmental consumer magazine .

 You may have noticed the + sign next to each category name.
 Clicking on this expands your options to personalise the ratings.

-So for example under environment, you may be most concerned about climate change, and in favour of nuclear power.
+So for example under environment, you may be most concerned about climate change.

 Saving your personalised weightings